mtx512/rk3588-npu/README.md

 # rk3588-npu
-Reverse engineering the rk3588 npu
+Reverse engineering the rk3588 npu.

+Internals of the NPU, similarity to NVDLA and matrix muplication support covered in blog [post](http://jas-hacks.blogspot.com/2024/02/rk3588-reverse-engineering-rknn.html).

 To build :
 ```